-Step 1: Re-test -The student may take the Accuplacer Next Gen Math test in the Testing Center.
+Step 1: Re-test - The student may take the Accuplacer Next Gen Math test in the Testing Center.
 (There is a two test maximum within a 90 day period).
 Students are encouraged to seek assistance in preparing for the test by visiting the Academic Success Center.
 There is no cost for personalized assistance and study materials.
-Additional study materials for re-test preparation are available on the Jefferson College Testing Center website.
+Additional study materials for re-test preparation are available on the Jefferson College Testing Center webpage.

-The re-test costs \$10.00, to be paid at the Cashier's Office.
+The re-test costs \$12, to be paid at the Cashier's Office.
 Students who present an ACT score may re-test on the ACT per ACT guidelines or may take the Accuplacer Next Gen Math test.

 Step 2: Appeal of Math Placement - If the student does not meet the math prerequisite score after Accuplacer Next Gen Math or ACT re-testing, he or she may appeal placement.
 To appeal the math placement, the student must have an ACT score of 21 with a high school GPA of 3.5.
-The student may begin this appeal process by contacting the Associate Dean for Math at (636)481-3337/797-3000, ext.
-3337.
+The student may begin this appeal process by contacting the Associate Dean for Math at 636-481-3337.
 The appeal process must be complete before the start of the semester/session.

-Any student requiring special accommodations should inform the Coordinator of Disability Support Services at (636)481-3169/797-3000, ext.
-3169.
+Any student requiring special accommodations should inform the Coordinator of Accessibility Resources at 636-481-3169.